nextflow-io/nextflow/docs/awscloud.rst

 When configuring your pipeline:

-- import the `nf-amazon` plugin
+1 - import the `nf-amazon` plugin
-- specify the AWS Batch :ref:`executor<awsbatch-executor>`
+2 - specify the AWS Batch :ref:`executor<awsbatch-executor>`
-- specify one or more AWS Batch queues for the execution by using the :ref:`process-queue` directive.
+3 - specify one or more AWS Batch queues for the execution by using the :ref:`process-queue` directive 4 - specify the AWS job container properties by using the :ref:`process-containerOptions` directive.

 An example ``nextflow.config`` file is shown below::